Pivotal moment arrives for U.S. gay rights movement

 | LOUISVILLE, Ky.

 LOUISVILLE, Ky.
-Greg Bourke and Michael DeLeon have lived together for 32 years and were married in Canada more than a decade ago, but back home in Kentucky, something is missing.
+Greg Bourke and Michel DeLeon have lived together for 32 years and were married in Canada more than a decade ago, but back home in Kentucky, something is missing.

 That would be the right to have their marriage recognized in their home state, an issue the U.S. Supreme Court agreed on Friday to resolve when it took up cases from Kentucky and three other states that will determine whether same-sex marriage bans violate the U.S. Constitution.